Towards a Quantitative Theory of Digraph-Based Complexes and its Applications in Brain Network Analysis: Directed Q-Analysis and Directed Higher-Order Adjacencies

 \subsubsection{Directed Simplicial $q$-Walks and $q$-Distances}

-In Definition \ref{def:dir-q-connectivity}, we implicitly defined $(\bullet)$-$q$-connectivity in terms of \textit{lower} $(\bullet)$-$q$-adjacency.
-In what follows, we introduce the concept of \textit{maximal $(\bullet)$-$q$-connectivity} which is the basis for defining the idea of \textit{directed simplicial $q$-walk}.
+In Definition \ref{def:dir-q-connectivity}, we implicitly defined $(\bullet)$-$q$-connectivity in terms of \textit{lower} $(\bullet)$-$q$-adjacency; therefore, from now on, we will refer to this connectivity as \textit{lower $(\bullet)$-$q$-connectivity}.
+In what follows, we introduce the concept of \textit{maximal $(\bullet)$-$q$-connectivity}, which is the basis for defining the idea of \textit{maximal directed simplicial $q$-walk}.

 \begin{definition} Given two directed simplices $\sigma^{(n)}, \tau^{(m)} \in \mathrm{dFl}(G)$, we say that $\sigma^{(n)}$ is \textit{maximal $(\bullet)$-$q$-connected} to $\tau^{(m)}$, where $\bullet \in \{-,+\}$, if there exists a finite number of simplices $\alpha_{i}^{(n_{i})} \in \mathrm{dFl}(G)$, let's put $i=1,...,l$, with $0 \le q \le \min(n,m,n_{1},...,n_{l})$, such that